-- COVID-19 preventive actions continued for the third month causing mixed disruptions to Stadler's activities: - Switzerland-based management, administrative and engineering personnel are back in their offices. - Switzerland-based production continued to operate near normal.
-Car shells and truck frames shipments are on schedule. - Salt Lake City-based management, administrative and engineering personnel are back in their offices. - Salt Lake City-based 'Type Testing' of Trainset No. 1 continues to be on hold since key Stadler and sub-supplier personnel cannot travel to the United States.
-The current delay in testing is estimated at one day for each day of COVID-19 travel restrictions. - Stadler has material for about three trainsets, but the disrupted supply chain will likely create shortages and production delays. - Stadler is in the process of determining possible delays to trainset deliveries to Caltrain. - PCEP oversight and administration of Project is unaffected. - PCEP QA representatives are onsite in Altenrhein and Salt Lake City facilities. - Final Design Reviews remain to be completed for three systems.
+- COVID-19 related actions continued for the fourth month causing mixed disruptions to Stadler's activities: - Stadler's three manufacturing facilities (two in Switzerland and one in Salt Lake City) supporting the Caltrain Project have returned to near normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to Covid-19.
+The extent of the continuing delay is being evaluated.
+Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed 3 months to November 2020, and the first trainset to be delivered to Caltrain delayed 6 weeks to the end of April 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 continues to be on hold since key Stadler and sub-supplier personnel cannot travel to the United States.
+The current delay in testing is estimated at one day for each day of COVID-19 travel restrictions. - Stadler has material for about three trainsets, but the disrupted supply chain will likely create shortages and production delays. - Final Design Reviews remain to be completed for three systems.
 These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
-Completion is scheduled for mid-2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 37 car shells have been shipped from Stadler Switzerland, with 28 onsite in Stadler's Salt Lake City facility.
+Completion is scheduled for mid-2020 and must be performed prior to the commencement of Type Testing. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 43 car shells have been shipped from Stadler Switzerland, with 34 onsite in Stadler's Salt Lake City facility. - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+Audits will commence when sub-suppliers reopen.